-The last Annual General Meeting of the Company was convened on 14 September 2016.
+The last Annual General Meeting (AGM) of the Company was convened on 14 September 2016.
+The next AGM of the Company is scheduled to be on 11 September 2017

 Independent Auditors

 KPMG Channel Islands Limited was reappointed as auditor at the Annual General Meeting held on 14 September 2016.